-In response to the murder of George Floyd on May 25, 2020, activists in Fayetteville, North Carolina began action calling for police reform.
-Various groups advocated for meaningful action from law enforcement and government officials to develop more equitable practices, transparent accountability, and measures to counter previous failings.
-The following case study examines the act of kneeling by Fayetteville police officers on June 1, 2020.
+In response to the murder of George Floyd on 25 May 2020, activists in Fayetteville, NC began action calling for police reform.
+Various groups advocated for meaningful action from law enforcement and government officials to develop more equitable practices, transparent accountability and measures to counter previous failings.
+The following case study examines the act of kneeling by Fayetteville police officers on 1 June 2020 (see Figure 2).
 By kneeling, the police officers co-opt a haunted memetic gesture, altering the symbolic meaning of the act.
 A performance analysis methodology of memetic haunting serves to demonstrate how the reading of this performance silences the specters and the haunt.
 Here, the act of kneeling purports to usher in a new and brighter future.
-But in fact, the performance, as an act of repetition with difference, enacts another lost future.
+But, in fact, the performance, as an act of repetition with difference, enacts another lost future.

-On May 30, protesters marched on the Fayetteville Market House, a former slave market, in the city.
+On 30 May, protesters marched on the Fayetteville Market House, a former slave market, in the city.
 Documentation from the march shows altercations between officers in riot gear and protesters.
 Images capture projectiles (in the form of bottles of water and road traffic cones) being thrown from the crowd of protesters towards the police.
-Images also show officers using tear gas, smoke, and pepper spray against protesters.
-On the evening of May 30, multiple individuals were captured on camera attempting to set fire to Market House.
-In response, on May 31, Mayor Mitch Colvin invoked a State of Emergency Declaration imposing a curfew on the city.
-At 5 p.m. on June 1, protesters gathered at Broncho Square and began marching towards Murchison Road.
-At 5.30 p.m., as the group approached Murchison Road, several officers used a taser to detain and arrest one of the protesters, resulting in an intense stand-off between the two groups.
+Images also show officers using tear gas, smoke and pepper spray against protesters.
+On the evening of 30 May, many individuals were captured on camera attempting to set fire to Market House.
+In response, on 31 May, Mayor Mitch Colvin invoked a State of Emergency Declaration imposing a curfew on the city.
+At 5 pm on 1 June, protesters gathered at Broncho Square and began marching towards Murchison Road.
+At 5.30 pm, as the group approached Murchison Road, several officers used tasers to detain and arrest one of the protesters, resulting in an intense stand-off between the two groups.
 The stand-off lasted for three hours.
 The National Guard remained on stand-by, ready to intervene if needed.
 Benjamin Zacharias, an on-duty officer, reached out to his friend, Joseph Wiley, a correctional officer and one of the protesters.
 Between them, they coordinated for protesters and officers to kneel to end the stand-off.
 As a memetic performative gesture, the act of kneeling de-escalated a potentially violent situation, bringing a temporary resolution to a highly fraught scenario.

-In the early hours of June 2, 2020, the Fayetteville Police Department, North Carolina, tweeted a short video clip of fifty to sixty police officers kneeling opposite the group of protesters on Murchison Road.
+In the early hours of 2 June 2020, the Fayetteville Police Department, NC, tweeted a short video clip of 50 to 60 police officers kneeling opposite the group of protesters on Murchison Road.
 The post on the official Fayetteville Police account, @FayettevillePD read: